lbirchler/pscrape/README.md

 # proxy-scraper

-Python script that generates a list of free and working proxies
+script to generate a list of free and working proxies

 ---